ozontech/allure-go/README_en.md

 4) Run the tests.

-To do this, you need to describe a function that will run your test and call ``runner.RunSuite``:
+To do this, you need to describe a function that will run your test and call ``suite.RunSuite``:

 ```go
 package suite_demo